niburk/rdmcourse_25_CV_helper/README.md

 - scipy==1.16.0
 - seaborn==0.13.2

+## How it works
+Everything is in the notebook CV_Experiments as of now.
+Paste the path to the Data at the beginning then run the cells that you want.

 ## Roadmap (still to come/planned)
 - better usability --> changable parameters in the measurement can be changed more easy like in the peak finder section with the use of sliders, drop down menus, etc.